Skip to main content

 Sign in with Slack

-Go to agent.coderabbit.ai to begin.
+Go to app.coderabbit.ai/slack to begin.
 Authenticate with Slack to establish the workspace identity.

 • New workspace: Click Add to Slack to trigger the full app install flow, grant workspace-level Slack permissions, and enter the setup wizard.